 Time for a changeup—what type of gas lit the stove and boiled this pot: “What band really kicked your ass to pick up your instrument?”

-“Ever heard of Don Caballero,” inquires Fifth Ben
+“Ever heard of Don Caballero?” inquires Fifth Ben

-“Ever heard of a little band called Nirvana,” Cole asks, coy as ever.
+“Ever heard of a little band called Nirvana?”
+Cole asks, coy as ever.
 And as far as I am concerned—that settles it: Sonic Youth must be an influence.
-Sure, no one ever picks up their guitar because of Kim Gordon but she’s not the Messiah; that’s a very naughty boy: Kurt Cobain.
-He’s the savior before all the dirt falls away or is scrubbed clean and before the book is written.
+Sure, no one ever picks up their guitar because of Kim Gordon, but she’s not the Messiah; that’s a very naughty boy: Kurt Cobain.
+He’s the savior before all the dirt falls away, scrubbed clean before the book is written.
 He’s also thoroughly uninteresting musically.
 A generational voice, a garage traditionalist, reading off the same playbook as the Melvins, Meat Puppets, Hüsker Dü, the Pixies and others.
 DIIV just found the chapter titled “Noise Rock and No Wave” and ran with it like a couple of Ramones with a Bible and a dirty magazine, ready to work a nasty surprise into the reverend’s sermon.
 That Jesus, not unlike the Pope, may sell Bibles and Cobain, not unlike Jimmy Page, may sell guitars, but Gordon, not unlike Lou Reed, is why people play them; finding cracks in the wall between avant-garde and traditionalism and then exploiting them like no other.
 Channeling the overstimulation of noise into the wrath of the dregs, DIIV is an avid disciple of the Gospels of St. Albini and St. Branca.
 So what if their records have attained a sweetness since their DIY origins of New York ca. 2011?
 What should really matter is how all this appears on my face as if I’m Zach Galifinakis working the blackjack table and yet the singular answer I can muster is:

 “Yep,” says Cole back.
 Fuck, I need a follow-up to the follow-up of the follow-up.
 Err, um: “Do you think a band will ever reach the same appeal?”